New Horizons took this picture of a volcanic eruption

 Results from the New Horizons Jupiter Flyby

 The New Horizons spacecraft is on its way to Pluto.
 Along the way, it flew past the giant planet Jupiter.
 When the spacecraft flew by Jupiter, Jupiter's strong gravity gave New Horizons a "slingshot boost" in speed.
-The boost added 4 km/sec (9,000 mph) to the spacecraft's speed.
-That's quite a boost!
 The extra speed will make New Horizon's trip to Pluto take less time.
 Still, the spacecraft won't reach Pluto until 2015!

 New Horizons blasted off in January 2006.
 It flew by Jupiter on February 28, 2007.
 It was going about 21 km/sec (47,000 mph) when it zoomed past Jupiter!
 But Pluto is very far away.
 Even at these high speeds, it will take New Horizons about nine years to go from Earth to Pluto.

-Scientists took some great new pictures of Jupiter and gather other data when New Horizons flew past the planet.
-The spacecraft has very good cameras and other instruments on board.
+Scientists took some good pictures of Jupiter when New Horizons flew past the planet.
+The spacecraft has very good cameras and other instruments.

 The New Horizons team also got to practice a planetary flyby.
 When a spacecraft